haxxmaxx/react-todo/README.md

 ## Tech choices

 In general I've done nothing unique here.
-I've tried to use as few packages as possible, that are very common.
-There are no major considerations with such a small app, other that don't make things overly complicated.
+I've tried to use as few packages as possible for it to be lightweight and picked very common ones for easy collaboration (if that would ever be needed).

 ### Vite